kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 a way that is consumable by the KubeVirt runtime.
 Disks must be placed into the `/disk` directory inside the container.
 Raw and qcow2 formats are supported.
-Qcow2 is recommended in order to reduce the container image’s size. `containerdisks` can and should be based on `scratch`.
+Qcow2 is recommended in order to reduce the container image's size. `containerdisks` can and should be based on `scratch`.
 No content except the image is required.

 > **Note:** Prior to kubevirt 0.20, the containerDisk image needed to